Jisan-mia/string-methods/README.md

 console.log(string.toLowerCase()); // 'my name is jisan'
 ```

-### 29. toUpperCase
+### 30. toUpperCase

 - `String.toUpperCase()` is used to convert all alphabetic characters in a string to uppercase.
-- Similar to `toLowerCase()`, this method returns a new string without changing the original string.
+- Similar to `toLowerCase()`, this method also returns a new string without changing the original string.

 #### Examples